Ellie

 Due to my work, I need to remote into multiple computers at once.
 For example, in a mainframe room with 10 computers, I have to access each computer remotely to get my work done.
-What should I do now to access multiple computers remotely?
-It’s better to be free.}
+Can I remote desktop to multiple computers?"

 - Question from Tom

-How to use Remote Desktop to remote into multiple computers [extra setup]
+How to use Remote Desktop to remote into multiple computers [stepwise tutorial]

 Part 1.
-Change the RDP port number in Registry Editor
+Change the RDP port number in the Registry Editor

 RDP default port 3389 only works for one computer, which means that if you want to connect to multiple computers at once, you must create a new port on each computer separately and then change the router accordingly to enable remote access to multiple computers.